How Much Liters In 1 Gallon

 Tip 1: Always Identify the Type of Gallon

 Before converting, determine whether you're dealing with a US gallon or an imperial gallon.
+As an example, if you're following a recipe from a US cookbook, you'll likely be using US gallons.
 This is crucial because the conversion factors differ significantly.
-For example, if you're following a recipe from a US cookbook, you'll likely be using US gallons.
 If you're using a recipe from a UK cookbook, you'll likely be using imperial gallons.

 Tip 2: Use Accurate Conversion Factors